Camp Harmony (New Year’s camp)

 • RV and camping spaces are available with limited power for RVs.

-Meals: Registration rates included three delicious meals a day.
+Meals: Registration rates includes three delicious meals a day.
 Each camper day starts and ends at 2 pm, and includes dinner on the day you arrive, and breakfast and lunch the next day.
 All meals will be prepared by Camp Newman staff who will do their very best to accommodate individual dietary preferences.
 When you register you have the option of choosing gluten-free, dairy-free, omnivore, vegetarian, or vegan.
 If you have additional dietary needs, please contact our registrars.

 Camperships: For those who would not otherwise be able to attend camp, the Club offers fee reductions known as “camperships.”
 If you are able to donate to the Campership Fund, remember it is tax-deductible, and you will be helping someone get to camp who may be someone you will miss if they can’t attend.
 The funds will be distributed on a first-come, first-served basis on the honor system.
 We encourage you to register early if asking for a campership.
 Instructions for applying for camperships are included in online registration.

-Activities: Harmony is a self-made music camp for our club members of all ages and experience levels.
+Activities: Camp Harmony is a self-made music camp for all ages and experience levels.
 Workshops include singing, dancing, tunes, and instrument instruction/technique, and there is a great deal of spontaneous jamming that occurs day and night.
-All workshops and activities are camper-led, and any camper can sign up to teach or lead a workshop.
+Every night we have a concert and a dance.
+All workshops and activities are camper-led, and any camper can sign up to teach or lead a workshop or perform in a concert.

-In addition, every night we have a concert and a dance.
-If you would like to lead a workshop, your registration confirmation gave you easy steps to secure your workshop(s) on the schedule, or you can sign up at camp.
-The final online version of the 2023-24 workshop schedule (there may have been some changes to it at camp) is here.
+If you would like to lead a workshop, your registration confirmation will give you easy steps to secure your workshop(s) on the schedule, or you can sign up at camp.
+The final online version of last year’s (2024-25) workshop schedule is here, and the previous year’s (2023-24) workshop schedule is here.
+This year’s schedule will be posted here when it is closer to being complete.

 We hope to see you at camp!